levkazar/rust-webassembly-template/README.md

 5. `yarn install` to install npm dependencies.
 6. `src/index.js` is the entry point for webpack.
 7. Rust library code goes to `src/lib.rs`
-8. `npm run compile` to run wasm-pack once.
+8. `yarn compile` to run wasm-pack once.
 Output is compiled to `pkg`.
-9. `npm run webpack` to run webpack once.
+9. `yarn webpack` to run webpack once.
 Output is compiled to `dist`.
-10. `npm run serve` to start the local test server, serving from `dist`.
+10. `yarn serve` to start the local test server, serving from `dist`.